 Verena von Stackelberg

 Verena von Stackelberg studied media arts in Barcelona and film and photography in London; since 2003 she has been working as a film curator, programmer and in distribution in London, Cambridge and Berlin.
-She has worked for companies such as Curzon Cinemas, Filmgalerie 451, the Berlin International Film Festival, and the Cambridge Film Festival, and is currently the film programmer at Soho House in Berlin.
+She has worked for companies such as Curzon Cinemas, Filmgalerie 451, the Berlin International Film Festival, and the Cambridge Film Festival.
 She is the founder and managing director of Wolf Kino, a Berlin cinema that opened in 2017, which includes a café-bar, a gallery space and the post-production studio Planemo as well as classic screening rooms.

 Barbara Wurm is an author and curator.
 She studied Slavistics, among other subjects, in Vienna, Moscow, Munich and Leipzig.
 She has worked on the selection committees of DOK Leipzig and the International Short Film Festival Oberhausen, is currently active at the goEast Film Festival, and contributes to the programming of various film festivals and cinematheques.
 An expert on Eastern European film, she wrote her dissertation on Soviet educational film and has co-edited books on various subjects, including Dziga Vertov.
 Her research and educational focuses at Humboldt University in Berlin are Eastern European cultural studies, as well as film theory and history.
 She contributes to newspapers and magazines as a film critic.